EENI Global Business School

 The remaining countries have been progressively incorporated: Austria, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Latvia, Lithuania, Malta, Poland, Portugal, Slovakia, Slovenia, Spain (Ceuta and Melilla are not part), the Czech Republic, Romania and Sweden (Europe).

-4. Andorra, San Marino and Turkey have a Customs Union with the EU;
+4. Andorra, San Marino and Turkey have a Customs Union with the European Union

 The EU has customs cooperation agreements and mutual administrative assistance with the U.S., Canada, India, Japan, Hong Kong, South Korea and China.
 These customs cooperation agreements simplify and harmonize the customs procedures, reducing the export-import costs.